11/22/63: Critical reception

 The reviews for 11/22/63 were generally positive, with The New York Times selecting the novel as one of its top five fiction books of the year and the Las Vegas Review-Journal calling it King's "best novel in more than a decade".
-The review aggregate site Metacritic judged 30 out of 36 reviews as positive, with four mixed and two negative.
-Book Marks reported 46% of critics gave the book a "rave" review, while 31% and 8% expressed "positive" and "mixed" impressions.
-As of 2022, on social cataloging website Goodreads the book had a score of 4.32/5 from 489,287 ratings.

 NPR book critic Alan Cheuse found no fault with the structure, commenting: "I wouldn't have [King] change a single page."
 USA Today gave the novel four out of four stars, noting the novel retains the suspenseful tension of King's earlier works but is not of the same genre. "[The novel] is not typical Stephen King."
 Janet Maslin of The New York Times also commented on the genre change and pacing but felt the writer has built the narrative tightly enough for the reader to suspend disbelief.
 "The pages of '11/22/63' fly by, filled with immediacy, pathos and suspense.
 It takes great brazenness to go anywhere near this subject matter.
 But it takes great skill to make this story even remotely credible.
 Mr. King makes it all look easy, which is surely his book's fanciest trick."
 The review in the Houston Chronicle called the novel "one of King's best books in a long time" but "overlong", noting: "As is usually the case with King's longer books, there's a lot of self-indulgent fat in 11/22/63 that could have been trimmed."
 The review in the Bangor Daily News commented that the novel "[is] another winner", but provided no critical review of the plot construction.
 Lev Grossman, in reviewing the novel for Time, called the novel "the work of a master craftsman" but commented that "the wires go slack from time to time" and the book wanders from genre to genre, particularly in the middle.
-More pointedly, Los Angeles Times book critic David Ulin called the novel "a misguided effort in story and writing"; Ulin's primary criticism is the conceit of the story, which requires the reader to follow two plotlines simultaneously – historical fiction built upon the Kennedy assassination as well as the tale of a time traveling English teacher – which adds a page load to the novel that Ulin found excessive.
+More pointedly, Los Angeles Times book critic David Ulin called the novel "a misguided effort in story and writing"; Ulin's primary criticism is the conceit of the story, which requires the reader to follow two plotlines simultaneously—historical fiction built upon the Kennedy assassination as well as the tale of a time-traveling English teacher—which adds a page load to the novel that Ulin found excessive.